GNOME/glib/docs/reference/gio/overview.md

   It is still available to keep API and ABI stability, but GIO is no longer using it for default handlers.
 Instead, the mime handler mechanism is used, together with x-scheme-handler pseudo-mimetypes.
+- `G_NOTIFICATION_BACKEND_EXTENSION_POINT_NAME`.
+Allows to provide an
+  alternative implementation for sending notifications.
+Implementations of this extension point must derive from the GNotificationBackend type.
+GIO contains implementations based on the freedesktop notification D-Bus interface, the macOS Cocoa API, the gnome-shell D-Bus API, and the desktop portal for this functionality.
 - `G_SETTINGS_BACKEND_EXTENSION_POINT_NAME`.
 Allows to provide an
   alternative storage for GSettings.
 Implementations of this extension point must derive from the GSettingsBackend type.
 GIO contains a keyfile-based